wikimedia/design-codex/packages/codex-docs/docs/contributing/component-demos.md

 option.
 - `boolean`: For boolean props.
 Displays a true/false toggle that defaults to false.
 - `text`: For props with string or number values.
 Displays a text input for the value.
+- `number`: For props that specifically require numeric input.
+Displays a numeric text input.
 - `select`: For props with a predefined list of value options displayed in a dropdown/select menu.
 - `slot`: For slots.
 Displays a text input for the slot content.